OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

 [RFC 0007](https://github.com/OpenJobDescription/openjd-specifications/blob/mainline/rfcs/0007-extend-parameter-types.md)
 for the design rationale.

+The `userInterface` property on parameter definitions provides hints to user interface implementations.
+Its fields are suggestions for how to present the parameter, not validation constraints.
+If a field does not apply to the chosen UI element, it should be ignored.
+Properties outside of `userInterface`, such as `allowedValues`, `minValue`, and `maxValue`, are constraints that must be enforced during validation.

 ### 2.1. `<JobStringParameterDefinition>`

 Defines a job parameter that allows input of a single string value to a Job Template.